 The Office of Disability Resources provides students with individualized support services based on the nature of the documented disability.
 A accessible testing center proctors exams for students with approved testing accommodations.
 Disability Resources also provides one-on-one personalized training on general technology and on assistive technology hardware/software.

 offered an Early Start to Success for 22 first year students last fall.
 Start Strong introduced students to college campus life while diving deeper into some of the common transition challenges experienced by first year students, " It is like the short, safe version of the beginning of the first year."
 Students gained a more in-depth understanding of what to expect in college and what would be expected of them, completed a formal assessment of their study habits/skills and heard tips from student leaders on how to balance school with other demands.

 Fall 2022 Start Strong Program Registration is NOW OPEN !!!!!

 Get an early start on YOUR SUCCESS.
 Students will be expected to complete a series of self-paced modules built in Canvas throughout the first 8 weeks of the semester, starting August 29, 2022.
-A weekly in-person "roadside" meeting will bring all participants together for fun and activities.
+A weekly in-person "roadside" checkpoint will bring all participants together for fun and activities.
 The Start Strong Program uses the metaphor of a road trip for getting through college’s tougher transition challenges.
+This metaphorical road trip gives students an entirely different way to see the college experience.
 So grab your backpack, jump aboard and roll down the window.
 It’s Road Trip Time!

 Dear Family Members and Friends -